Skin Care for Sun Damaged Face: Quick Recovery Secrets!

 • Fraxel: To resurface the skin and improve texture

-These treatments require some care before and after, especially staying out of the sun.
-However, when done by a skilled professional, it can revolutionize the appearance of the skin.
+These treatments require some care before and after, including avoiding the sun.
+However, when performed by a skilled professional, it can significantly improve skin appearance.

 Lifestyle That Helps Restore Skin